-Samsung's cutting-edge CXL® solutions leverage the power of CXL®, an open standard interface that enables high-speed, low-latency connections between processors and devices, delivering expanded memory capacity and bandwidth beyond traditional DDR channels.
+Samsung's cutting-edge CXL® solutions leverage the power of CXL®, an open standard interface that enables high-speed, low-latency1 connections between processors and devices, delivering expanded memory capacity and bandwidth beyond traditional DDR channels.

-Samsung's cutting-edge CXL® solutions leverage the power of CXL®, an open standard interface that enables high-speed, low-latency connections between processors and devices, delivering expanded memory capacity and bandwidth beyond traditional DDR channels.
+Samsung's cutting-edge CXL® solutions leverage the power of CXL®, an open standard interface that enables high-speed, low-latency1 connections between processors and devices, delivering expanded memory capacity and bandwidth beyond traditional DDR channels.

-Samsung's cutting-edge CXL® solutions leverage the power of CXL®, an open standard interface that enables high-speed, low-latency connections between processors and devices, delivering expanded memory capacity and bandwidth beyond traditional DDR channels.
+Samsung's cutting-edge CXL® solutions leverage the power of CXL®, an open standard interface that enables high-speed, low-latency1 connections between processors and devices, delivering expanded memory capacity and bandwidth beyond traditional DDR channels.

 Up to 50%2 higher